-In most-left column, drop-down boxes are available for each channel to either select a sample rate or to exclude the channel from streaming (by selecting the "Disabled" option).
-All streaming can be stopped by clicking the channels by clicking the Copy to Data Record button.
+• In most-left column, drop-down boxes are available for each channel to either select a sample rate or to exclude the channel from streaming (by selecting the "Disabled" option).
+All streaming can be stopped by clicking the able All button.
+Same configuration can be applied to recorded channels by clicking the Copy to Data Record button.
 Default channel configuration can be applied by clicking the Restore default button.